artur-ciocanu/launch.en/help/launch-reference/publishing/builds.md

 `launch-%environment_id%.js`

-If an extension developer provides minified code with their extension, tags does not provide un-minified code in the un-minified build.
-Tags only provides what the extension developer delivers to Adobe.
+If an extension developer provides minified code with their extension, Platform does not provide un-minified code in the un-minified build.
 Similarly, if a Platform user puts minified code into a custom code box, that code is still minified in un-minified builds.
-Tags does not un-minify anything.
+Platform does not un-minify anything.

 For more information about minification, see [this stackpath article](https://blog.stackpath.com/glossary/minification/).

-When performing a build, tags will construct the un-minified library first, then minify the entire library all at once.
+When performing a build it will construct the un-minified library first, then minify the entire library all at once.